-Recommended tools: CDI multimeter with DVA adapter (CDI 511-9773-NL) Piercing probes (CDI 511-9770)
+Recommended tools:

-Load bank Jumper wires
+Fluke multimeter with DVA adapter (CDI 511-9773-NL) Load bank Piercing probes (CDI 511-9770) Jumper wires

-- 1. Install an ammeter capable of reading the maximum output in line on the red wire connected to the starter solenoid. - 2.
+- 1. Install an ammeter capable of reading the maximum output in line on the Red wire connected to the starter solenoid. - 2.
 Connect a load bank to the battery. - 3.
 In the water or on a Dynometer, start the engine. - 4.
-At 800-1000 RPM, check output on the grey wire, the reading should be at least 8 volts with a DVA meter.
-A low reading usually indicates a bad regulator if the system is charging the battery properly and a test tachometer also does not work. - 5.
+At 800-1000 RPM, check output on the Grey wire, reading should be at least 8 volts with a DVA meter.
+A low reading usually indicates a bad regulator if the system is charging the battery. - 5.
 Bring the RPM up to approximately 3500. - 6.
-Turn on the load bank switches to increase the battery load to match the rated output of the stator. - 7.
+Turn on the load bank switches to increase the battery load to match the rated output of the stator (10 Amps). - 7.
 Check the ammeter. - 8.
 If the amperage is low, - A) Check the purple wire for voltage while the engine is running.
 You should see the same voltage as the battery. - B) Connect a jumper wire from the Positive battery cable to the purple wire and recheck the ammeter.
 If the amperage is now correct, there is a problem in the harness or key switch. - 9.
 If the amperage is correct, but the battery voltage remains low, replace the battery.